The Jakarta to Bandung trains have been adapted to Indonesia's tropical climate, and are able to track earthquakes and floods.

-The railway line will connect Indonesia's capital Jakarta with Bandung, the busy capital of West Java province from June 2023.
-Journey times between the two cities will be cut from three hours to about 40 minutes.
+The new rail service connects Indonesia's capital of Jakarta with Bandung, the busy capital of West Java province.
+With trains racing up to 350 km per hour, it has slashed journey times between the two cities from three hours to around 40 minutes.

 The bullet train is largely funded under China’s Belt and Road (BRI) infrastructure initiative; an ambitious plan by the superpower to develop new trade routes with the rest of the world.

-They will also be equipped with electric motors, each with a power of 625,000 watts.
+The trains will also be equipped with electric motors, each with a power of 625,000 watts.
+Its use of electrical energy is expected to reduce carbon emissions, AP reports.

 The manufacturer said the trains are specifically modified to adapt to Indonesia's tropical climate, and are equipped with an improved security system that has the ability to track earthquakes, floods and other emergency conditions.